Ferdinand Lassalle: The Hatzfeldt affair

 In early 1846, Lassalle met Countess Sophie von Hatzfeldt.
 This was the "second big milestone of his career".
 The Countess, born in 1805 into a prominent noble family, had been unhappily married since 1822 to her cousin, Count Edmund von Hatzfeldt-Kinsweiler.
 The Count was unfaithful, unscrupulous in money matters, and had denied her access to their elder children.
 Having failed to secure help from her family or the Palace, the 41-year-old Countess was, by 1846, a lonely and embittered woman determined to seek legal redress.

 Lassalle, introduced to her by a mutual acquaintance from Karl August Varnhagen von Ense's salon, devoted the next eight years almost exclusively to vindicating her claims against her husband.
 He later described his motivation as that of a "revolutionary of the school of Robespierre", compelled to act against social oppression.
-His temperament contained an "irrepressible urge towards knight-errantry", but the publicity, the high rank of his client and her opponent, and the considerable interests involved undoubtedly appealed to the "obscure young Jew from the provinces".
+His temperament contained an "irrepressible urge towards knight-errantry", and the publicity, the high rank of his client and her opponent, and the considerable interests involved undoubtedly appealed to the "obscure young Jew from the provinces".
 According to biographer Eduard Bernstein, the affair also appealed to Lassalle because "only the use of extraordinary measures, and the display of extraordinary energy, could bring to a successful issue.
 What would have repelled others, unquestionably attracted him."

 The nature of their personal relationship was a subject of much speculation.
 Lassalle later told Helene von Dönniges it was "more or less as you say" (implying an early affair), but that their unbreakable bond was "gratitude".
 In the 1850s, he wrote the Countess a long Hegelian letter arguing there was no physical relationship.
 In 1857, he gave his word of honour no intimacy had ever taken place.
 The Countess, in her 1852 will, described Lassalle as "the best of sons".
-Footman concludes that "posterity can only guess at what these words imply...
+His biographer David Footman concludes that "posterity can only guess at what these words imply...
 We only know that each remained a major factor in the life of the other".